What do MPs spend public money on?

 An important part of the role of an MP is to represent their constituents in the House of Commons and to provide support to people and groups within their constituency.

-Each year we publish the Scheme of MPs’ Business Costs and Expenses which sets out information about the budgets we provide to MPs and the principles and rules about for how MPs can spend these public funds.
+Each year we publish the Scheme of MPs’ Staffing and Business Costs which sets out information about the budgets we provide to MPs and the principles and rules about how MPs can spend these public funds.

 The most important principle is MPs can only use their budgets for parliamentary purposes, in other words, they can use the money to support their role as an MP.